sekika/swrcfit/doc/en/install-windows.md

 # Install SWRC Fit on Windows

-(Note) There are also [other methods](http://wiki.octave.org/http://wiki.octave.org/Octave_for_Microsoft_Windows#Octave-4.0.3) to install Octave for Windows.
-We might expect that SWRC Fit will work easier when bash on Windows is released.
-After the release, I will check and write here.

 2 methods for installing SWRC Fit is explained here (1) using Bash on Ubuntu on Windows and (2) using Cygwin.
 You can also install Octave with [Windows installer](http://wiki.octave.org/http://wiki.octave.org/Octave_for_Microsoft_Windows#Installers_for_Microsoft_Windows).

 ## Bash on Ubuntu on Windows